List of Silver Slugger Award winners at designated hitter

 Martínez set the records for the highest batting average and on-base percentage in a designated hitter's winning season with his .356 and .479 marks, respectively, in 1995.
-Manny Ramírez' slugging percentage of .647 is best among all winners at the position.
-Ortiz hit 54 home runs during the 2006 season, when he won his third consecutive award, and his 2005 total of 148 runs batted in is tied with Rafael Palmeiro's 1999 mark for best among designated hitters.
+Ohtani's slugging percentage of .654 in the 2023 season is the highest among all winners at the designated hitter position.
+Ohtani also holds the record for the most home runs hit in a Silver Slugger-winning season, with 55 set in 2025.
+Ortiz and Rafael Palmeiro hold the record for the most runs batted in in a Silver Slugger-winning season, with 148.
+Palmeiro set his record in 1999, and Ortiz tied it in 2005.